RVVandana/bluemix-automated-toll-booth/README.md

 Step 1 : Get the RFID number

-Follow these steps to get teh RFID number of the tag.
+Follow these steps to get the RFID number of the tag.

 	1. Make the hardware setup as per the schematic give in the blog post.